StefanBoboc/Line_Follower/README.md

 This is the final project for the Introduction to Robotics course taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.

 The project involves making a line follower.
-The project was carried out together with my teammate Bogdan (_A-Bogdan_ on Github).
+The project was carried out together with my teammate Bogdan, [*A-Bogdan*](https://github.com/A-Bogdan) on Github ([link](https://github.com/A-Bogdan/Line_Follower) to the repo of my colleague).

 At the presentation of the project, our line follower, out of the three attempts, took the **best time of 21.761 seconds**.